 - The University of Leeds Coronavirus web pages also have further information about support and wellbeing, particularly during these challenging times.

-- There is a summary of useful and relevant mental health resources available on the Equality Policy Unit coronavirus web page and Mental Health and Wellbeing webpage.
+- There is a summary of useful and relevant mental health resources available on the Equality & Inclusion Unit coronavirus web page and Mental Health and Wellbeing webpage.